Nimus-oes/javascript-exercises/basic/README.md

 47. Test whether a string ends with " Script".
 The string length must be greater than or equal to 6.
 48. Display the city name if the string begins with "Los" or "New" otherwise return blank.
 49. Create a new string from a given string.
 This program removes the first and last characters of the string if the first or last character is 'P'.
 Return the original string if the condition is not satisfied.
+50. Create a new string using the first and last n characters from a given string.
+The string length must be larger than or equal to n.